microbit-carlos/micropython-ml4f/README.md

 ## Build instructions

-Clone this repository and initialise the git submodules (recursive submodule int will unnecessarily initialise all submodules from all MicroPython ports):
+Clone this repository and initialise the git submodules (recursive submodule init will unnecessarily initialise all submodules from all MicroPython ports):
 ```
 git submodule update --init
 git -C micropython-microbit-v2 submodule update --init